Gabriel Moreno Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- Padres pitchers combine to allow 137 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to give up 138 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.